dreamcatcher-tech/network/Inbox/2023-05-11 0946 GPU rental for AI apps.md

 The container can have some storage on it too, which can be modelled as a shared storage on ipfs, so that running containers can have some context.
 This is presented in the container as mounted storage.
 Commits to the storage take a little longer because needs consensus.
 Should be able to treat it like an NFS mount as the mechanics are still the same.

+Hyperconvergeance is being able to interface with vast.ai directly from the chain, where the next decision is subject to consensus and was chosen by an LLM that was run in a distributed fashion.